FlashLoans4Good/fl4g/README.md

 # Testing procedure
 1. Install Ganache refer > https://trufflesuite.com/ganache/
-2. Once installed launch > create new workspace or quickstart (in this case, we have a workspace called ETH SHANGHAI 2022 HACKATHON)
+2. Once installed Launch (aka start) > create new workspace or quickstart (in this case, we have a workspace called ETH SHANGHAI 2022 HACKATHON)
-3. Ensure RPC server is pointing to port 8545 and that matches the port in truffle-config.js
+3. Ensure RPC server is pointing to port 8545 and that matches the development network port in truffle-config.js
-2. cd packages/core
+4. cd packages/core
-3. truffle test test/test-aave-flash-loan.js
+5. truffle test test/test-aave-flash-loan.js

 ## Contract Addresses